leonplanken/robust-rail-solver/README.md

 * `ShowAllInfoAboutMove`: Shows all kind of information about a specific Move

 * `GetMoveLinksOfPOSMove`: Get all the direct successors and predecessors of a given POS move, the move is identified by its ID (POSMoveTask POSmove.ID).
-Successors stored in @sucessorPOSMoves; Predecessors stored in @predecessorsPOSMoves @linkType specifies the type of the links 'infrastructure' - same infrastructure used - populated from @POSadjacencyListForInfrastructure 'trainUint' - same train unit(s) used - populated from @POSadjacencyListForTrainUint
+Successors stored in @successorPOSMoves; Predecessors stored in @predecessorsPOSMoves @linkType specifies the type of the links 'infrastructure' - same infrastructure used - populated from @POSadjacencyListForInfrastructure 'trainUnit' - same train unit(s) used - populated from @POSadjacencyListForTrainUnit

 * `DisplayListPOSTrackTask`: Displays the all POSTrackTask list identified in the POS solution